Interpretive Works

 Three Flights Down interrogates responsibility, proximity, and moral fracture when institutional support fails entirely.
 The work examines how human meaning is negotiated when individuals are forced to act without procedural guidance, ethical consensus, or protective systems.

 Where The Unbound Mind explores constraint within systems, Three Flights Down explores decision-making in their absence.
-The work resonates directly with questions faced in AI governance, safety, and ethics: what happens when formal oversight lags reality, when systems fail silently, or when responsibility cannot be cleanly assigned to code, policy, or institution.
+The work resonates directly with questions faced in artificial intelligence governance, safety, and ethics: what happens when formal oversight lags reality, when systems fail silently, or when responsibility cannot be cleanly assigned to code, policy, or institution.

 Relationship to the Studio